Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 If the valve seals or piston rings become inadequate, oil can go into the combustion chamber.

-As a result, your car’s oil consumption will substantially increase.
+As a result, your car’s oil consumption will significantly increase.
 You’ll notice the following:

 • Gray/blue smoke from your exhaust pipe.
 When oil burns, it creates a film.
 That’s what you see in the smoke.